leafo/lapis/docs/models.md

   }
 ```

-Relations will automatically add methods to models to make fetching the
+Lapis will automatically add a handful of methods for reach relation to the
-associated model instances easy.
-For example the `belongs_to` relation from the
+model class to make fetching the associated row easy.
+For example the
-example above would make a `get_user` method:
+`belongs_to` relation from the example above would make a `get_user` method:

 ```lua
 local post = Posts:find(1)